Akr1j/skoda_zasedacky_database/README.md

 - Download nodejs and npm
 - clone back-end repository
 - Cd to it
-- install dependenci
+- install dependency
 - run npm
 ```
 npm install
 ```
-- serve servise on local port 3000
+- listen with service on local port 3000
 ```
 node index.js
 ```
 ### Database
 - run XAMPP
-- start all server
+- start all servers
 - Open browser with url: [127.0.0.1/phpmyadmin](127.0.0.1/phpmyadmin)
 - click NEW in side menu
 - click import and select file